projectblacklight/blacklight_advanced_search/README.md

 * advanced search plugin latest 0.X.X version will work with Blacklight 2.9/Rails2.
 * Older tagged versions of Advanced Search may work with even older BL.

-== Installation:
+## Installation

-=== Blacklight 3.x/Rails 3
+### Blacklight 3.x/Rails 3

 Add to your application's Gemfile:

     gem "blacklight_advanced_search"

 then run 'bundle install'.
 Then run:

     rails generate blacklight_advanced_search

 * The 'generate' command will install 'require' statements for the plugin's assets into your application's application.js/application.css asset pipeline files
 * And it can optionally install a localized search form with a link to advanced search.
 If you've already localized your search form you'll want to do this manually instead.

 You may want to  `include BlacklightAdvancedSearch::ParseBasicQ` in your CatalogController to enable AND/OR/NOT parsing even in ordinary search, this is not on by default.

-== Accessing
+## Accessing

 The advanced search form will be available in your app at /advanced, and in your app using routing helper `advanced_search_path`.

     advanced_search_path

 You can also send the advanced search form url parameters representing a search, to have the form add on additional 'advanced' criteria to the search.
 For example:

     advanced_search_path( params )

 By default there won't be any links in your application to the search form.
 If you've heavily customized your app, you can put them wherever you want as above.

 However, especially if your app isn't much customized, the optional installer can write a localized Blacklight search form into your application with a 'more options' link to advanced.
 You may need to adjust your styles to make room for the new link, depending on what you've done with your app.

-== Configuration:
+## Configuration

 If your application uses a single Solr qt request handler for all its search fields, then this plugin may work well with no configuration.
 Nonetheless, configuration is available to change or improve behavior, or to use a separate Solr request handler for the advanced search plugin.
-Most configuration takes place in your ./app/controllers/catalog_controller.rb `configure_blacklight` block.
+Most configuration takes place in your `./app/controllers/catalog_controller.rb` `configure_blacklight` block.

-=== Expression parsing in ordinary search
+### Expression parsing in ordinary search

 Turn this feature on by adding to your CatalogController definition: